ksu-cs-textbooks/cis300/content/trees/intro.md

   - zero or more *children*, each of which is also a tree.

 Consider, for example, a folder (or directory) in a Windows file system.
-This folder and all its sub-folders form a tree - the root of the tree is the folder itself, and its children are the folders directly contained within it. (**Note:** We are only considering actual folders, not shortcuts, symbolic links, etc.).
+This folder and all its sub-folders form a tree --- the root of the tree is the folder itself, and its children are the folders directly contained within it.
 Because a folder (with its sub-folders) forms a tree, each of the sub-folders directly contained within the folder are also trees.
-In this example, there are no empty trees - an empty folder is a nonempty tree containing a root but no children.
+In this example, there are no empty trees --- an empty folder is a nonempty tree containing a root but no children.

+{{% notice note %}}
+We are only considering actual folders, not shortcuts, symbolic links, etc.
+{{% /notice %}}

 We have at least a couple of ways of presenting a tree graphically.
 One way is as done within Windows Explorer: